LuisMiguelAlamo/Library-Project/README.md

 a table with the content of the respective sql table.

-The conections between the program and the database is establish by using a java sql connector also added in the repositori.
+The conections between the program and the database is establish by using a java sql connector also added in the repository.

 Finally you will find the sql file in the repository.